-Overall, the average TDC per unit has been around \$200,000 for the last decade, after controlling for inflation in residential construction costs (which accounts for changes in material and wage costs over time).
-The data in Figure 1 applies to all types of developments, including new construction, rehabilitation, metro area, Greater Minnesota, tax credit, and non-tax credit.
-The trend line is influenced not only by the underlying cost trends but also by the mix of projects in a given year.
-For example, a larger share of resources going to new construction developments with tax credits in the metro area will increase average costs, while a larger share going to rehabilitation developments without tax credits in Greater Minnesota will decrease average costs.
+Overall, the average TDC per unit for the housing we have financed has been around \$225,000 for the last decade and a half, after controlling for inflation in residential construction.
+The data in Figure 1 applies to all types of developments, including new construction, rehabilitation, metro area, Greater Minnesota, tax credit, non-tax credit, workforce housing, and supportive housing.
+The trend line is influenced not only by the underlying cost trends but also by the mix of projects in a given year.3 For example, a larger share of resources going to new construction with tax credits in the metro area will increase average costs, while a larger share going to rehabilitation without tax credits in Greater Minnesota will decrease average costs.

-Figure 1: Average TDC per Unit 2003 to 2019 - All Types of Developments (Adjusted for Construction Inflation, 2020 Dollars)
+Figure 1: Average TDC per Unit 2003 to 2020 - All Types of Developments

 To control for the mix of projects in the trend line, Figure 2 shows average TDC per unit just for new construction projects with tax credits in the metro area.
-Again, average costs are relatively constant, but
+Again, average costs are relatively